vasunam/vasunam.github.io/content/_index.md

 draft: false
 ---

-<p class="drop-cap">I'm an AI-native Product Manager with a foundation in engineering, a growing obsession with design, and a belief that we're entering an LLM-first era where <em>product innovation</em>—not just technical execution—will define category leaders.</p>
+<p class="drop-cap">My name is Namratha.
+I'm an AI-native Product Manager with a foundation in engineering, a growing obsession with design, and a belief that we're entering an LLM-first era where <em>product innovation</em>—not just technical execution—will define category leaders.</p>

 <p>I've built zero-to-one AI-powered tools that have delivered real results: at <strong>Clerkie</strong>, I launched an AI CRM that processed hundreds of thousands in payments and unlocked millions in enterprise pipeline; at <strong>SmartCue</strong>, I drove adoption of a sales enablement platform powered by AI-driven demos.</p>